ju6ge/hyprland-autodesktop/README.md

-Hyprland Autodesktop
+Sway Autodesktop
 ====================

-This tool is a re-implementation of `kanshi`` for `Hyprland`.
+This tool is a re-implementation of `kanshi`` for `Sway`.
 But with some extra features.

 This program needs to run as a daemon to listen to wayland wlr protocol event to detect when monitors are attached or detached from the device.
 This information is used to apply a configuration profile ordering displays in a specific way.
-External skripts can be used to apply a specific network profile or power-profile.
+External scripts can be used to apply a specific network profile or power-profile.
 It will also detect which physical input a monitor is currently using (via ddc) making profile selection more powerful.

 Running the program with a command will communicate with the daemon process to get state information or force a specific profile.